GoogleCloudPlatform/terraform-google-secure-cicd/examples/standalone_single_project/walkthrough.md

 export APP_NAME=<APP NAME>
 ```

 Run the following commands to set additional variables for the tutorial.
+If you set the above values correctly, you can run this entire block without modifying it.
 ```bash
 export GAR_REPOSITORY=$PROJECT_ID-$APP_NAME-image-repo
 export CLOUDBUILD_CD_REPO=$APP_NAME-cloudbuild-cd-config